raphael-group/hierarchical-hotnet/README.md

 See the `examples` directory for example data, scripts, and output for Hierarchical HotNet.

 ### Support
 For support with Hierarchical HotNet, please visit the [HotNet Google Group](https://groups.google.com/forum/#!forum/hotnet-users).
+To aid troubleshooting, please first try the examples in the `examples` directory and provide any error messages for these examples.

 ### License
 See `LICENSE.txt` for license information.  **Add license.**